anasamer97/bookmarker/README.md

-# Website that lets you add bookmarks and save them for later.
+Website that lets you add bookmarks and save them for later.

-Technlogies used
+Technlogies used:-
 -HTML
 -CSS Bootstrap
 -JavaScript CRUD